List of United States Supreme Court cases, volume 21: Justices of the Supreme Court at the time of 21 U.S. (8 Wheat.)

 When the cases in 21 U.S. (8 Wheat.) were decided, the Court comprised these seven justices:

 Notable Case in 21 U.S. (8 Wheat.)

 Johnson's Lessee v.
-M'Intosh
+McIntosh

 Johnson's Lessee v.
-M'Intosh, 21 U.S. (8 Wheat.)
+McIntosh, 21 U.S. (8 Wheat.)
 543 (1823), is a landmark decision of the U.S. Supreme Court which held private citizens could not purchase lands from Native Americans.
 The litigation began when the successor in interest to a private purchase from the Piankeshaw attempted to maintain an action of ejectment against the holder of a federal land patent.
 The case is one of the most influential decisions of the Marshall Court.
 Marshall's opinion lays down the foundations of the doctrine of aboriginal title in the United States, and the related doctrine of discovery.
 What the opinion holds as to aboriginal title is that it is inalienable, a principle that remains well-established law in nearly all common law jurisdictions.